It’s hard enough dealing with your separation or divorce without having to worry about actually going to family court to solve your family law issues.

 Clearly, you’re much more likely to get a finalized separation agreement that solves your family law issues and keeps you out of family court when you have an accomplished family law and divorce lawyer working for you to get a completed separation agreement.

 You’ve certainly come to the right place to solve your separation and divorce legal issues.
-When you come to your initial consultation with Thomas O’Malley, an experienced family law and divorce lawyer in Ajax, you’ll find out the details you need to know to protect your family law rights with a separation agreement.
+When you come to your initial consultation with Thomas O’Malley, an experienced family law and divorce lawyer, you’ll find out the details you need to know to protect your family law rights with a separation agreement.

 In just a short while you can be on the road to settling your family law issues with a separation agreement that protects you family law rights.